Wednesday 26 June 2024

 Bernwood Butterflies 24th June 2024

-On a day of summer heat I turned off an Oxfordshire country road that runs from Stanton St John to Oakley and into a tiny car park, no more than a square really with room for three cars at the most, its entrance an unheralded gap in the high hedges that border the road.This is one of the many magnificent small reserves managed by BBOWT.(Berks, Bucks and Oxon Wildlife Trust) This particular one being Bernwood Meadows that abuts Bernwood Forest, beloved of dog walkers, half a mile further up the road and where most people gravitate to leave their car in the main car park and follow the tracks through the woods.
+On a day of long delayed summer heat I turned off the country road that runs from Stanton St John to Oakley and into a tiny car park, no more than a square really with room for three cars at the most, its entrance an unheralded gap in the high hedges that border the road.This car park serves one of the many magnificent small reserves managed by BBOWT.(Berks, Bucks and Oxon Wildlife Trust) This particular one being Bernwood Meadows that abuts Bernwood Forest, beloved of dog walkers, half a mile further up the road and where most people gravitate to leave their car in the main car park and follow the tracks through the trees.

 I rarely encounter anyone at the small car park, doubtless dissuaded by its concealment and its lack of vehicular capacity.
 A small metal gate leads immediately onto nineteen acres of traditional hay meadow carefully managed by BBOWT with June being the optimum month to visit here as you are greeted by a wealth of flora and insects.
 The meadow is, as if an artist has taken his paint box and randomly dabbed a brush with bright colours, infinite times across the entire expanse.
-There are the bright yellow of hawkbit and kidney vetch, swathes of white in the form of oxe eye daisies, pale blue of scabious and purple pink of knapweed, spread like a tapestry for as far as one can see.
-A haze of colour amongst the summer grasses the abundance is breathtaking as occasional paler pink or even white spikes of Common Spotted Orchids grow in shadier damp areas.
-Allow your gaze to slip into neutral and you are looking at a living impressionistic painting that never fails. like all masterpieces to be both inspirational and heartlifting.
+There are the bright yellows of hawkbit and kidney vetch, swathes of white in the form of oxe eye daisies, pale blue of scabious and purple pink of knapweed and clover, spread like a tapestry for as far as one can see.
+A haze of colour amongst the summer grasses, the abundance is breathtaking as occasional paler pink or even white spikes of common spotted orchids grow in the shadier, damper areas.
+Allow your gaze to slip into neutral and you are looking at a living impressionistic painting that never fails. like all masterpieces, to be both inspirational and life affirming.

-I come here most years at this time, my mission two fold, to participate in the joyful ambience of nature's colour and bounty and to seek out two butterflies, the ethereal and beautiful White Admiral and the Black Hairstreak, rare and highly localised, a speciality of this county and just two neighbouring counties.
+I come here most years at this time, my mission two fold, to participate in joyful celebration of nature's colour and bounty and to seek out two butterflies, the ethereal and beautiful White Admiral and the Black Hairstreak, rare and highly localised, a speciality of this county and just two of its neighbouring counties.

-The White Admiral to my mind, is the most attractive and charming of our native butterflies.Nowhere here are they common, nor anywhere else for that matter as most of our butterfly species are in severe decline and it is only by being protected on reserves such as this one that they are able to make a stand for survival.
+The White Admiral to my mind, is one of the most attractive and captivating of our native butterflies.Nowhere here are they common, nor anywhere else for that matter as most of our butterfly species are in severe decline and it is only by being protected on reserves such as this that they are able to make a bid for survival.

-Today I found a bramble in flower, at the far end of the reserve which accesses Bernwood Forest through another discrete metal gate.It is early in the season and the admirals are in perfect condition, their emergence precipitated by the welcome onset of this warm dry spell.The priority for the emerging buttterflies is to fuel up on nectar which I found one in the act of doing this morning by the sun baked track that runs betwixt meadow and forest, probing into the delicate pink flowers of the bramble, fluttering from flower to flower searching for the life sustaining nectar.
+Today I found an unruly bramble in flower, at the far end of the reserve which accesses Bernwood Forest through another discrete metal gate.It is early in the season and the admirals are in perfect condition, their emergence precipitated by the welcome onset of this warm dry spell.The priority for the emerging buttterflies is to fuel up on nectar which I found one in the act of doing this morning by the sun baked track that runs betwixt meadow and forest, probing into the delicate pink flowers of the bramble, fluttering from flower to flower, gorging on the life sustaining nectar.

-White Admirals are striking in appearance, superfically a shock of black and white but in fact dark chocolate brown on their upperwings, both of which are crossed by a broad white band.
-Flexing its wings it held them open to allow the sun to warm its body and that, combined with the nectar, will power its flight over the coming few days that remain of its life.The beauty of this butterfly is however not in the bold appearance of its upperwings but the combination of colour and patterning of its underwings, a complex combination of chestnut brown, white and black to outdo even the Purple Emperor, which also inhabits Bernwood.
+White Admirals are striking in appearance, superficially a shock of black and white but in fact dark chocolate brown on their upperwings, both of which are crossed by a broad white band.
+Flexing its wings it held them open to allow the sun to warm its body and that, combined with the nectar, will power its flight over the remaining few days of its life.The beauty of this butterfly is however not in the bold appearance of its upperwings but the combination of colour and pattern of its underwings, a complex combination of chestnut brown, white and black to outdo even the celebrated Purple Emperor, which also inhabits Bernwood Forest.

 I watched this particular admiral for some time as it examined each flower with great diligence until eventually it was replete.It fluttered to a horizontal spray of bramble, perching there with splayed wings absorbing the sunshine, 'pancaking' as it is called.
 A rather crude description for such a graceful insect.